 So, if you want, you can also buy an NVMe enclosure like this and connect it to your USB port.
 You can again guess that your NVMe’s speed will again get bottlenecked at 1000MB/s because USB 3.1 can handle only that much data speed.

-With this article, I think I have answer most of the questions related to the NVMe M.2 and SATA M.2.
+With this article, I think I have answered most of the questions related to the NVMe M.2 and SATA M.2.
 So, in my opinion, make sure to confirm twice that whether your laptop or desktop CPU has support for both PCIe and NVMe.
-Once you are fully assured, you can buy an NVMe SSD and get great data read and write speeds.
+Once you are fully assured, you can buy an NVMe SSD and get great data to read and write speeds.

 However, if your computer is made to work with SATA, you must have to be satisfied with 600 MB/s speed.
-But, believe me, its way better than your ordinary HDDs.
+But, believe me, it’s way better than your ordinary HDDs.